 R. Johnston, Livery, Feed and Sale Stable, also Stage Line from here to Qu'Appelle, Caswell Street, Qu'Appelle Station, Assiniboia.-This is one of the oldest and most widely known livery and boarding stables in this part of the country, being founded by J. W. McLean in 1882, the present proprietor coming into possession in 1887, and it enjoys to-day a large and influential patronage among the best class of citizens.
 The premises occupied consists of a substantial two-story structure, which is admirably arranged, well ventilated, and equipped throughout with every facility and convenience for the transaction of business, ample stall room being afforded for sixty horses.
 He does a general stabling business, taking horses to board, also buying and selling horses.
 He keeps on hand, for hire, handsome carriages, buggies, sleighs, etc.. which are of modern style and build.
-Mr. John-ton runs the only stage line from here to Fort Qu'Appelle, leaving every morning and carrying the mail.
+Mr. Johnston runs the only stage line from here to Fort Qu'Appelle, leaving every morning and carrying the mail.
 During a long and busy career, he has sustained an excellent reputation for honorable dealing and sterling integrity.
-This establishment makes a specialty of hiring rigs to people wishing to visit Fort Qu'Appelle, Prince Albert, and intermediate
+This establishment makes a specialty of hiring rigs to people wishing to visit Fort Qu'Appelle, Prince Albert, and intermediate every modern convenience supplied for the comfort and | points, this being the only direct trail to the far north.